Here’s why some Christmas trees are upside-down - NewsBreak

 The origins of turning the tree upside-down, though, have their roots in folklore, Schweitzer explains.
 It is often attributed to St. Boniface, a Benedictine monk who led a Catholic mission to Germany and central Europe in the 7th century AD.
 He is recorded to have used the fir tree , sometimes upside-down, to symbolize the Holy Trinity.

 A Polish tradition, again predating Christianity, involved decorating the top or a branch of a fir or spruce tree that was hung from the ceiling.
-It was decorated with apples, sweets, eggshells and ribbon, according to the Polish American Journal .‘Miracle on 34th Street’ had quite possibly the strangest trailer for a Christmas movie
+It was decorated with apples, sweets, eggshells and ribbon, according to the Polish American Journal .Best Christmas gifts for people who say they don’t want Christmas gifts

 By the 12th century, upside-down trees, meant to resemble Jesus Christ being crucified, were found in homes throughout northern and central Europe, according to the Catholic Register .
 And in the 19th century, some European families hung the Christmas tree from the rafters as a way to save space in their homes, according to The Spruce .